Zstone19/TempMap/README.md

     pip install .
 ```

 In some cases, the Gram matrix ($W^T W$) creation algorithm may not be able to find Intel's MKL library.
 In this case, the user may need to install the ``mkl`` python package through a different channel.
-This can quikly be done in an anaconda environment:
+This can quickly be done in an anaconda environment:
 ```
     conda install -c intel mkl=2021.4.0
 ```